lydiazheng/Tokimon_App/README.md

 #### README
 #### The link of  MI Mockup : https://github.com/lydiazheng/276_assign2/blob/master/cmpt276-A2%20UI%20Mockup.pdf
+####Introduction of the project
+######This project is about Tokimon!!!
+A Tokimon is a special creature living in Korea.
+Tokimons have different shapes and ######sizes.
+Also, they have special abilities including fly, fight, fire, spray water, electrify and freeze others.
+We use ######integer from 0 to 100 to measure their ability.
+Tokimon trainsers are a special group of people who can control and ######train their Tokimons.
+Their main job is to catch Tokimons and train them properly in order to increase their ######abilities.
+In this project, we are going to write an application to keep track of the Tokimons and their trainers.

 # Features:
 ## 1.Attributes for the trainers:
 ###### -age: You should enter the trainer's name, but the length is less than 50 characters